 Author: Jessie Holmes

-When a lot of doors in North Carolina closed at the onset of COVID-19, local YMCAs kept theirs open for the people who needed them most.
-Traditional membership programming was suspended, but in its place were blood drives, food drives, and even efforts to sew and provide personal protective equipment.
+When most businesses closed at the onset of COVID-19, local YMCAs kept theirs doors open for the people who needed them most.
+Traditional membership programming was suspended, but in its place were blood drives, food drives, and even efforts to sew and provide personal protective equipment like masks.
 But perhaps most impactful was the emergency childcare they offered.

 American Rescue Plan Offsets Revenue Loss

 Throughout the pandemic, Vodicka was in communication with 25 YMCA associations across the state, containing over 100 branches, all responding to the unique needs of their communities.
-At the same time, she says, membership revenue sharply declined and some branches laid off staff.
-Even now Vodicka says membership levels aren’t where they were pre-pandemic.
+During that time, membership revenue also sharply declined and some branches were forced to lay off staff.
+Even now, Vodicka says membership levels aren’t where they were pre-pandemic.

 “The lingering effects will continue for several years.”